chingu-voyages/v10-toucans-team-04/README.md

-# v10-toucans-team-04
+# The goal
-### Build out a landing page and get it looking as close to the design (below) as possible.
+## Build out a landing page and get it looking as close to the design (below) as possible.

 **Users should be able to:**